 How and why are they calculated?

 The budgets set a limit to the maximum amount of aid from all sources a student can receive for the academic year.
-The budgets are the starting point for calculating a student’s need along with the Expected Family Contribution (EFC) from the Free Application for Federal Student Aid (FAFSA) using this formula:
+The budgets are the starting point for calculating a student’s need along with the Student Aid Index (SAI) from the Free Application for Federal Student Aid (FAFSA) using this formula:

-Cost of Attendance Budget – Expected Family Contribution = Demonstrated Need
+Cost of Attendance Budget – Student Aid Index = Demonstrated Need

 These expenses are included in Cost of Attendance Budgets: